mil3ri/BiteWise/README.md

 1. `cd` into the project folder.
 2. Open `index.html` in any modern browser (Chrome, Edge, Safari, Firefox).
 3. Tap the craving pills to watch the matches refresh instantly.
+4. Hit **Start scanning** to launch the list view, then swipe or use arrow keys inside the feed to explore meals.

 Want a lightweight local server for mobile testing?